barseghyanartur/django-dummy-thumbnails/README.rst

 The recommended approach is to use a management command ``dummy_thumbnails_verify_dummy_images``, which has been written in order to verify the dummy images and identify possible problems.
-It also lets you remove broken dummy images.
+It also lets you remove broken/invalid dummy images.

-To remove broken dummy images with confirmation, type:
+To remove broken/invalid dummy images with confirmation, type:

 .. code-block:: sh

     ./manage.py dummy_thumbnails_verify_dummy_images

-To remove broken dummy images without confirmation, type:
+To remove broken/invalid dummy images without confirmation, type:

 .. code-block:: sh